 Aviation Security for Passengers

 You will not experience any difference in aviation security screening.
 The UK will continue to apply robust aviation security measures and prioritise passenger safety and security.

 The European Commission has proposed measures to avoid extra security screening of passengers from the UK when transferring to onward flights at EU airports.

-Ferry services and cruises will still sail as the majority of the rules under which they operate are not based on EU rules, but are international.
+Ferry services and cruises will still sail as most rules under which they operate are not based on EU rules, but are international.

-It is expected that Eurostar trains from the UK to the EU will continue to operate.
-We would advise you to check before you travel to see if there is any cancellations, delays or additional information you need to be aware of.
+Eurostar and Eurotunnel services from the UK to the EU will continue to operate as usual.
+We would advise you to check before you travel to see any cancellations, delays or additional information you need to be aware of.

 The Common Travel Area (CTA) is a long-standing agreement between the Great Britain and Ireland.
 It pre-dates British and Irish membership of the EU.
 Under the CTA, British and Irish citizens can move freely and reside in either jurisdiction and enjoy associated rights and privileges.
 Since the 1st January 2021, there has been a border between Great Britain and Ireland.
 This is to avoid a physical border separating Northern Ireland and the Republic, protecting the Good Friday Agreement.
 Effectively, Northern Ireland still follows some EU laws, aligning it with the rest of Ireland but Great Britain doesn't.
 This calls for a border in the Irish Sea and checks to be carried out ports.

 ETIAS stands for European Travel Information and Authorisation System.
 It is a new system being implemented by the European Commission to strengthen the Union’s borders.

 Part 2 Listed Third Country

 A "third country" basically refers to any country outside the EU, and in this case outside its economic structures - the single market and the customs union.